miohtama/desfire/README.rst

 * Compatibile with USB-based NFC readers via PCSC interface.
 PCSC API is available on Linux, OSX and Windows.
 Linux support includes support for Raspberry Pi.

-* Compatibile with Android and Kivy via native Android APIs (`ISO-DEP API <http://developer.android.com/reference/android/nfc/tech/IsoDep.html>`_)
+* Compatibile with Android mobile phones and their built-in NFC readers.
+This is done using `Kivy <https://kivy.org/>`_ cross application Python framework and native Android APIs via `pyjnius <https://github.com/kivy/pyjnius>`_ Python to Java bridging.

 * Only some of the commands are implemented, please feel free to add more